ARE THERE REALLY GHOSTS AT BERENGARIA?

 A DEMANDING PROJECT

 Several experts have suggested that the Berengaria Hotel should be considered one of the most demanding and risky redevelopment projects on the island.
-It is feared that there are several hidden costs regarding any possible renovation of the hotel.
-This has scuppered several attempts to sell the building.Â
+It is feared that there are several hidden costs for any potential renovation project.
+This has scuppered several attempts to sell and then redevelop the site.Â

 A CHANGE OF FORTUNES

 Interest in the site, however, has recently been rekindled.
 A bid to purchase the site, by a Limassol-based property group, has recently been accepted.
-The purchase is reported to be in the region of €2.2 million.
 The welcome sale comes after many unsuccessful attempts by various stakeholders to offload the property over the years.
 Recent statements, released by the new owners, indicate that they intend to revive the hotel’s past glories.
 They have also stated that they intend to breathe new life into the grand old lady, whilst protecting her unique identity.Â

 SUSTAINABLE ENVIRONMENTALLY FRIENDLY WORKS

 The complete area of the site spans a total of 26,520 square metres.
 The hotel itself covers 4,980 square metres.
-The new owners also intend to develop some of the land surrounding the hotel with several luxury villas and some auxiliary buildings, that will facilitate the hotel’s operation.
-They intend to do this without distorting the character of main building or the surrounding area.
-They have also said that the new development will include some new infrastructure works.
-These works will aim to make the site as environmently friendly and self sufficient as possible.
-One such works will include a wastewater treatment facility that will recycle the establishment’s water.Â
+The new owners intend to develop some of the land surrounding the hotel with several luxury villas.
+They also intend to install auxiliary buildings that will help facilitate the hotel’s complete operation.
+They intend to do this without distorting the character of the main building or the surrounding area.
+The new development will also include some new infrastructure works.
+These works will aim to make the site as environmentally friendly and self-sufficient as possible.
+One such work will include a wastewater treatment facility that will help conserve and recycle water.

 THANOS HOTELS

 The renovation of the Berengaria Hotel is already well underway and is due to be ready during late spring 2026.
 In the meantime, the Thanos Hotels group is providing consultancy services for the building and design project.
 They are currently advising architects and designers on several features of the hotel.
 These include amenities and technical requirements for the new hotel.
-They will then be managing the day to day operations of it once it reopens.
+They will then be managing the day-to-day operations of it once it reopens.
 The hotel will have at least 30 rooms and suites and a state-of-the-art spa.